-Linguistics is the scientific study of language and its structure, meaning and context.
-The study of linguistics first began in earnest in the early 19th century and has since become a dedicated discipline that explores the meaning of words, the formation of sentences, and the complex relationships between language, society and culture.
+Linguistics is the science of language and its structure, meaning and context.
+The study of linguistics first began in earnest in the early nineteenth century and has since become a dedicated discipline that explores the meaning of words, the formation of sentences, and the complex relationships between language, society and culture.
 It also examines how languages are used differently in multicultural communities in our increasingly globalised world.

 In the communication profession, words and language are important because we are our client’s voices and our audience’s storytellers.
 As PR specialists, we write such varied content for so many people that we need to learn to speak in many ‘languages’.
-We don’t need to be linguistics experts but we really do need to think about the language we use and how we use it.
+We don’t require linguistics expertise, but we really do need to think about the language we use and how we use it.

-But I believe this responsibility should go beyond the content writer.
-Indeed every PR professional should focus on refining their language skills to ensure their clients’ messages are heard.
-In the next part of my blog I’ll be exploring some simple tips for unlocking the PR linguist in you.
+I believe this responsibility should go beyond the content writer.
+Indeed, every PR professional should focus on refining their language skills to ensure their clients’ messages are heard.

 Antoine Boghos is the Account Executive of Cicero & Bernay Public Relations.
 An independent PR agency headquartered in Dubai and offering new-age public relations consultancy to the UAE and across the MENA. | www.cbpr.me